Frequently Asked Questions - mp3TrueEdit™

 To increase the volume to the maximum level without distorting the quality, first select the section to adjust.
 Then click on the Normalize button to display the normalize dialog.
 You are then able to select the target volume that you wish to normalize to which is expressed in decibels.
 A value of 0dB represents the maximum volume that can be played back without distortion and the more negative the value the quieter the sound will be played back.

 10. Question: I have an MP3 file that I want to use for a ringtone but how do I remove the quiet intro and make the rest of the ringtone louder so I can hear my phone ringing?

-If you only want to use a small part of any MP3 track to turn into a ringtone then you can follow these simple steps:
+If you only want to use a small part of an MP3 or AAC track to turn it into a ringtone then you can follow these simple steps:

-- First use the Open command to open the source MP3 file which you may have ripped using Windows Media Player or iTunes.
+- First use the Open command to open the source MP3 or AAC file which you may have ripped or downloaded previously.

 - Then simply select the audio that you want to use using the cursor to click and drag from the start to the end of the selection you want to make.

 - Then you can press the Play Selection button to preview your selected audio.

 - If you want to adjust your selection you can use your mouse to drag the start or end positions of your selection.

 - You can then use the Crop command to edit only the selected audio.

 - Then you can use the Select All followed by the Normalize commands to normalize to a ‘Target Level’ of 0dB which will increase to volume to the loudest level it can be without distorting.